stephen-hl-mak/stephen-hl-mak.github.io/_pages/about.md

 I particularly enjoyed applying data science (and Systems Engineering) to aid root cause analysis for the [Trent 700 Sulphidation problem](https://www.cad.gov.hk/english/safetylinks1.html); as well as performing analysis to aid certification of the [Trent 1000's re-designed High Pressure Compressor blades](https://www.rolls-royce.com/products-and-services/civil-aerospace/airlines/trent-1000-updates-hub.aspx#section-copy-of-modules3).

 I enjoyed these opportunities as:
-  a) It was fast-paced (and under significant business pressure!)
+1. It was fast-paced (and under significant business pressure!)
-  b) No one in the world knew the correct answer
+2. No one in the world knew the correct answer
-  c) I was able to learn from some of the best Engineers in Rolls-Royce.
+3. I was able to learn from some of the best Engineers in Rolls-Royce.

 <!--